Complete Reduction for Derivatives in a Transcendental Liouvillian Extension: The primitive case

-The rest of this section consists of three parts.
-We define the auxiliary subspace $U_h$ of $F[t]$ and develop a corresponding reduction from $F[t]$ to $U_h$ modulo $\im(\cP_h)$ in Section \ref{SUBSECT:paux}.
-A criterion is presented for deciding if $\im(\cP_h) \cap U_h = \{0\}$ in Section \ref{SUBSECT:pinter}.
-An echelon sequence of the intersection and a complete reduction for $(F(t), \cR_h)$ are presented in Section \ref{SUBSECT:pbasis}.
+The rest of this section has three parts.
+We first define the auxiliary subspace $U_h$ associated to $(F[t], \, \cP_h)$ and develop a corresponding reduction from $F[t]$ to $U_h$ modulo $\im(\cP_h)$ in Section~\ref{SUBSECT:paux}.
+Section \ref{SUBSECT:pinter} presents a criterion to determine whether $\im(\cP_h) \cap U_h$ is trivial.
+An echelon sequence of this intersection, together with a complete reduction for $(F(t), \cR_h)$, is constructed in Section~\ref{SUBSECT:pbasis}.